nwc6624/cs458_assignment_archive/README.md

 [ENMUmobile GitHub Repository](https://github.com/nwc6624/ENMU_CS_458_Semester_Project)

 ## Note
-This repository contains only selected prototypes and assignments from the course.
+This repository contains only a few prototypes and assignments from the course.
 The final semester project, **ENMUmobile**, is located in its own repository.

 ## Author
 Noah Caulfield